tomaz/appledoc/Readme.markdown

 Using appledoc
 ==============

 Use `appledoc --help` to see the list of all command line switches.
-Read more about appledoc on [appledoc site](http://gentlebytes.com/appledoc) - don't forget to check short help, documentation and tips while there!
+Read more about appledoc on [appledoc site](http://gentlebytes.com/appledoc).
+Also read [wiki pages](https://github.com/tomaz/appledoc/wiki/index) for some more in-depth articles.

 Use [appledoc Google group](https://groups.google.com/forum/#!forum/appledoc) as a forum for questions on usage or other general questions.